castle8080/wcrawl/README.md

 ## Testing
 I am trying out the idea of writing tests using Jupyter.
 Run the script run-jupyter.bat and then run the test notebooks under test.
 I would like to look into writing jupyter inline magic which gives test assertion and reporting support.

+## Configuration
+The test code reads configuration from var/conf which is ignored by git, since the configuration could have secrets.
+See conf/test-sample.json.
+Fill in the appropriate values and place in var/conf.